Billiard tables can survive generations when well kept. That said, many people replace their tables every half-decade due to wear-and-tear.

 - Shoot a ball at the rail and check its rebound speed.
 It should slow by 50% on newer tables.

 - Listen for dead noises like “thud,” as this may indicate a broken cushion.
-The rail should produce the same sounds regardless where the ball strikes.
+The rail should produce the same sounds regardless of where the ball strikes.

 - Shoot a 45-degree angle firmly into a rail.
 The ball should contact at least three cushions after the rebound.

 - Massage the rails gently with your fingers, looking for grooves underneath the felt.